 - 5.1 Options have been considered with respect to the ongoing operation of the scheme, as per Appendix 1.
 Given the relatively consistent financial forecasts for each available option, the recommended way forward is to proceed with Option 1, ensuring a full scheme is maintained until the end of the contract in October 2025.
 This is consistent with the originally approved WMCA Board Report in July 2020, providing a single cycle hire scheme across all 7 West Midlands Local Authorities. - 5.2 In advance of the contractual end point, TfWM will develop a regional micromobility strategy in order to set out and endorse a regional approach to shared mobility across the region.
 This will subsequently allow for the procurement of a replacement micromobility scheme to serve the West Midlands, from October 2025 onwards, with the aim of reducing the financial liability placed on WMCA, whilst still providing a beneficial product to users.
+Progress with the strategy and procurement options will be reported in line with necessary governance and with any additional request for information.
 This approach has been utilised more recently in other local authorities within the UK, with the more financially viable e-scooter offering potentially helping to subside cycle hire operations in shared schemes. - 5.3 The key objective moving forward is to ensure a stabilisation to the existing scheme, prioritising asset protection, with a focus on improved operations across the region, whilst ensuring a long-term approach to micromobility across the region via a more favourable commercial model.
 This will be reported through 6 monthly updates to Transport Delivery Overview and Scrutiny Committee, and the Strategic Transport Board. - In addition the new Local Travel Points pilot scheme will be implemented and trialled in Halesowen along with the additional security features which will test this type of operation in the region as well.
-Some additional security features will be considered at other locations of the scheme within the region during this time. - Whilst an expansion of the current WMCH scheme has previously been referenced, the revenue benefits of an additional order are not forecast to be at a level to justify the capital expenditure.
-However, the purchase of additional bikes will be considered, subject to funding, in line with the Local Travel Points scheme, and its growth, and will further help address any bike availability issues across the WMCH scheme. - 5.6 To start to consider the procurement strategy from October 2025 for a combined micromobility service across the West Midlands which meets the needs of users across the region, has minimal financial liability on WMCA and has strong KPIs which will ensure operational excellence throughout the whole scheme.
+Some additional security features will be considered at other locations of the scheme within the region during this time. - 5.5 Whilst an expansion of the current WMCH scheme has previously been referenced, the revenue benefits of an additional order are not forecast to be at a level to justify the capital expenditure.
+However, the purchase of additional bikes will be considered, subject to funding, in line with the Local Travel Points scheme, and its growth, and will further help address any bike availability issues across the WMCH scheme.

+5.6 To start to consider the procurement strategy from October 2025 for a combined micromobility service across the West Midlands which meets the needs of users across the region, has minimal financial liability on WMCA and has strong KPIs which will ensure operational excellence throughout the whole scheme.
 This will also embed learning from the upcoming Local Travel Points pilot to ensure a comprehensive approach to our future approach to micromobility.